hover and click over individual sculpture photographs to enlarge

 Ford and Mercury got a new (and final) series of 8B1 flathead V8s for 1949.
 True, Cadillac and Oldsmobile got impressive OHV V8s in 1949, but for the budgets of the then-enthusiast community those OHV V8s were unobtanium.
 Flathead Ford engines still owned the hop-up scene of the day.
 Parts and services for the flattie Ford were numerous.
 The ‘49s Ford and Mercury were certainly stylish, but the hot rodders and drag racers were not easily pried out of their lightweight favorites, the 1932-34’s Fords.

 Milas Lilac has a natural fine web-like veining pattern of dark maroon over a base tone of mottled light maroon and near-white.
 A more subtle, courser, gold-bronze veining in also present, though less spatially dense.
-Areas of more confluent gold- bronze colors are also present.
+Areas of more confluent gold- bronze are also present.
 The maroon / white / gold / bronze visual pattern evokes the impression of a custom paint job — particularly when the car shape is that of an iconic custom, such as a ’49 Merc.

 The rear wheels are not usually well seen in a Lead Sled, being largely obscured by fender skirts.
 I decided to play the “sled” card in ways not open to the Barris brothers, and instead of wheels and tires Led Slead has sled-like runners.
-The gold-bronze of the runners picks up the faint gold veining and areas of confluent gold of the stone.
+The gold-bronze of the runners picks up the faint gold-bronze veining and areas of confluent gold-bronze of the stone.
 A nice visual pop.

 While the sculpture looks great in any light, I’m particularly pleased with it in low light.
 The profile is so iconic, and the low light accentuates the mid-height character-line that flows from rear-to-front, that was so popular in that period of design.